Darren Tilley: Managerial career

 His first coaching experience was in 2002 by becoming the player/head coach for the Mississauga Olympians in the Canadian Professional Soccer League.

 On 26 March 2008, the Rochester Rhinos hired Tilley as the team's coach on a two-year contract.
 During the 2008 season Tilley led the Rhinos into the playoffs by finishing fourth in the standings.
 In the club's playoff run the Rhinos defeated the Charleston Battery in the quarterfinals to advance to the semifinals.
 There the Rhinos were defeated by the Puerto Rico Islanders on a 3–2 aggregate on goals.
 The following season Tilley led the Rhinos to a sixth-place finish in the standings enough to clinch a playoff spot.
 In the postseason the Rhinos were eliminated in the quarterfinals by the Islanders once again on a 5–3 aggregate on goals.
 In U.S. Open Cup play 2008 the Rhinos reached the Third Round losing to eventual D.C.
 United 2-0.
 In 2009 they made it to the Semi-Final losing to eventual runners-up D.C.
-United 2-1.
+United 2–1.

 On 28 September 2009, Rochester announced that the organization would not be renewing his contract for the 2010 season.
+In 2023, he served as the head coach for Burlington SC.